ronyhe/vid_buster/readme.md

 I am not a legal or security expert, the project is provided as-is, use at your own risk.

 ## Possible future features
-- Better UI
 - Better progress reporting
-- Tests (Will probably be needed if the codebase grows even slightly)
-- Destination selection from ui (maybe file naming too)